 (b) appoint under this rule more than one person to any office or place with the exception of Chief Executive/Secretary and may require from any person appointed under this rule such guarantees as in its judgement shall appear necessary.

 (7) The powers and duties of a person appointed under this Rule shall be those given them from time to time by the Committee which may pay them such salaries, wages, commissions and bonuses, compensation for loss of office or of employment, fees and other remuneration as it may consider desirable.

 (8) The Society shall have three Trustees.
 The Trustees shall be appointed by a resolution of the Society in general meeting.
 The Society shall notify the Registrar of the appointment of any Trustee in the manner required by Section 24 of the 1974 Act.

-(9) The same person may not be Chief Executive/Secretary or Treasurer and also a Trustee of the Society.
+(9) The same person may not be Chief Executive/Secretary and also a Trustee of the Society.

 (11) The Trustees shall hold office during the pleasure of the Society.
 In the event of any Trustee dying, resigning or being removed from office, another Trustee shall be appointed in accordance with this Rule.

 13. (1) Every Committee Member, every other Officer and every employee of the Society shall be indemnified by the Society against any liability in respect of losses, costs, charges, damages and expenses which might arise from or in the course of his duties, but not against any such liability as, by virtue of any rule of law or of the Acts, would attach to him in respect of any negligence, default, breach of duty or breach of trust of which he might be guilty in relation to the Society.
 He shall, however, be indemnified against any liability incurred by him in defending any proceedings whatsoever, whether civil or criminal, arising out of his duties in relation to the Society in which judgement is given in his favour or in which he is acquitted.